cgardn/cgardn.github.io/_posts/2021-01-09-It's-been-a-minute.md

 - MUCH more content
 - Toggling whole filter categories at once
 - Dietary restrictions as filters (gluten-free, jain-friendly, etc)
-- Actual consideration of aesthetics and modern design
+- Actual consideration of modern aesthetics
 - CSS transitions to make it \*fancy\*

 I'm focused on the job hunt for now, but once things settle down progress will continue.
-I've a
+Onward!